omundy/learn-git-milestones/README.md

 ### Git in Atom
 You should be able to ...

 1. In Github Desktop, open this repo [learn-git-milestones](https://github.com/omundy/learn-git-milestones) in Atom: Repository > Open in Atom
-1. ✏️ In Atom, edit this README file and add your *third* favorite emoji to [row 2e](#completions) below.
+1. ✏️ In Atom, edit this README file and add your *third* favorite emoji to [completions](#completions).
 1. ✏️ Create a new file `hello.txt`, add some text and save it.
 1. Display the Git panel (click the small Git button at the bottom right).

 ![atom-git-menu](assets/img/atom-git-menu.png)

 1. Select on your file(s) in Unstaged changes and confirm your changes match what you expect to see
 1. Double click on each file with changes to stage them
 1. ✏️ Commit your changes directly to the main branch with the message `commit #4 from Atom`.
-Add a link to this commit to [row 2f](#completions) below.
+Add a link to this commit to [completions](#completions).